rubenebels23/3D_Platformer/README.md

 Survive all traps, enemies and make it to the end of the level without losing all your blood.
 Master timing, movement, and stamina to escape the arena and win!

+2️⃣ Open the Full Project in Unity

+If you want to open or edit the project:

+Click the green ⬇ Code button.

+Choose Download ZIP (or clone with Git).

+Extract the ZIP file.

+Open Unity Hub.

+Click Add project → select the folder you extracted.

+Use the same Unity version the game was created in:
+Unity 6000.0.58f1 LTS.
+Open the project and press Play.

+✔️ System Requirements

+Windows 10/11

+GPU with basic 3D support

+~1.5 GB free storage

+Mouse + Keyboard